Euromaidan: Overview

 EuroMaidan [had] grown into something far bigger than just an angry response to the fallen-through EU deal.
 It's now about ousting Yanukovych and his corrupt government; guiding Ukraine away from its 200-year-long, deeply intertwined and painful relationship with Russia; and standing up for basic human rights to protest, speak and think freely and to act peacefully without the threat of punishment.

-A turning point came in late February, when enough members of the president's party fled or defected for the party to lose its majority in parliament, leaving the opposition large enough to form the necessary quorum.
-This allowed parliament to pass a series of laws that removed police from Kyiv, canceled anti-protest operations, restored the 2004 constitution, freed political detainees, and removed President Yanukovych from office.
+Late February marked a turning point when many members of the president's party fled or defected, causing it to lose its majority in the Verkhovna Rada, the country's national parliament.
+A sufficient number of opposition members remained to form the necessary quorum, allowing parliament to pass a series of laws that removed police from Kyiv, canceled anti-protest operations, restored the 2004 constitution, freed political detainees, and removed President Yanukovych from office.
 Yanukovych then fled to Ukraine's second-largest city of Kharkiv, refusing to recognise the parliament's decisions.
 The parliament assigned early elections for May 2014.

 In early 2019, a Ukrainian court found Yanukovych guilty of treason.
 Yanukovych was also charged with asking Vladimir Putin to send Russian troops to invade Ukraine after he had fled the country.
 The charges have had little practical effect on Yanukovych, who has lived in exile in the Russian city of Rostov since fleeing Ukraine under armed guard in 2014.

 Background

 Name history

-The term "Euromaidan" was initially used as a hashtag of Twitter.
-A Twitter account named Euromaidan was created on the first day of the protests.
-It soon became popular in the international media.
-The name is composed of two parts: "Euro" is short for Europe, reflecting the pro-European aspirations of the protestors, and "maidan" refers to Maidan Nezalezhnosti (Independence Square), the large square in the downtown of Kyiv, where the protests mostly took place.
+The term "Euromaidan" was initially used as a hashtag on Twitter after a Twitter account named Euromaidan was created on the first day of the protests.
+The title soon became popular across international media.

+The name is composed of two parts: "Euro", which is short for Europe, reflecting the pro-European aspirations of the protestors, and "maidan", referring to Maidan Nezalezhnosti (Independence Square), a large square in downtown Kyiv where the protests mostly took place.
 The word "Maidan" is a Persian word meaning "square" or "open space".
-It is a loanword in many other languages and was adopted into both the Ukrainian language and the Russian as spoken in Ukraine from the Ottoman Empire.
+It is a loanword in many other languages and was adopted into the Ukrainian language during the period of Ottoman Empire influence on Ukraine.
 During the protests, the word "Maidan" acquired the meaning of the public practice of politics and protest.

-When Euromaidan first began, media outlets in Ukraine dubbed the movement Eurorevolution (Єврореволюція, Russian: Еврореволюция), though the term soon fell out of use.

-The term "Ukrainian Spring" was occasionally used during the protests, echoing the term Arab Spring.
+When Euromaidan first began, media outlets in Ukraine dubbed the movement Eurorevolution (Єврореволюція, Russian: Еврореволюция).
+The term "Ukrainian Spring" was also occasionally used during the protests, echoing the term Arab Spring.